 Yoga is empowerment; yoga is community; yoga is love.
 Yoga develops personal empowerment through a deeper connection and understanding of Self—connecting the dots of mind, body and breath to create a more complete understanding of who we are and what we are truly capable of on and off the mat.
 Yoga nurtures community by fostering empathy for and connection with our fellow humans.
 By creating and nurturing personal and interpersonal connection, yoga envelops joy, freedom and unity—yoga is love.

-In April 2014 Jo-Jo completed a 250-hr Yoga Teacher Training program at Asheville Yoga Center under the guidance of Stephanie Keach, and in December 2018 she completed 450 hours of her 600-hr Ayurvedic Health Counselor program with Mas Vidal of Dancing Shiva Yoga & Ayurveda.
-Furthermore, Jo-Jo’s now enrolled in Asheville Yoga Center’s advanced studies 300-hr Yoga Teacher program to complete her 500-hour certification as an advanced practitioner.
-As a yoga teacher & ayurvedic counselor, Jo-Jo’s aim is to move students—and herself—on the path of self-inquiry in order to discover their highest Truth, and she encourages students to seek liberation from what is holding us back.
+In April 2014 Jo-Jo completed a 250-hr Yoga Teacher Training program at Asheville Yoga Center under the guidance of Stephanie Keach, and in December 2018 she completed an Ayurvedic Wellness Counselor program with Mas Vidal of Dancing Shiva Yoga & Ayurveda.
+Furthermore, Jo-Jo’s currently enrolled in Asheville Yoga Center’s advanced studies 300-hr Yoga Teacher program to complete her 500-hour certification as an advanced practitioner in December 2020.